-Ceiling fans are great to have during those Summer months, but what most people don’t know is that they have a setting for Winter too.
-Changing the direction that your ceiling fan spins can help keep you more comfortable during all months of the year.
+Ceiling fans are great to have during those summer months, but what most people don’t know is that they have a setting for winter too.
+Use the fan reverse switch to change the direction that your ceiling fan spins can help keep you more comfortable during all months of the year.
 Not only that, but you can give your furnace or air conditioner a break.

 Summer Ceiling Fan